P135928/P135928/README.md

 - ⚡ Fun fact: ...
 -->
 Hey!
-If you stumbled upon this you found a not too great coder im just learning the basics of this and really like C++ Rust and Python.
+If you stumbled upon this you found a not too great coder im just learning the basics of this and really like C++ and Python.